dpoon/haxxeptance/README.md

 ## How does the macOS implementation work?

-Copy the `Haxxeptance` application to your `/Applications/Utilities` folder (or anywhere on your Mac), and double-click to run it.
+Copy the `Haxxeptance` application to your Mac (the `/Applications/Utilities` folder or your `~/Applications` folder), and double-click to run it.
 It *appears* to do nothing (the app exits immediately)… but once you've run it, you can click on links such as [hxxps://google.com/](hxxps://google.com/), and those links will open in your default browser as if you had clicked on [https://google.com/](https://google.com/)!

 Haxxeptance declares itself as a handler for the `hxxp:` and `hxxps:` URL